-Values in the company culture are important as they set the expectation for everyone’s actions and behaviours, and support every individual in contributing towards the organisation’s mission.
+Values in the company culture are important as they set the expectation for everyone’s actions and behaviours, and support every individual in contributing towards the purpose and mission of the business.

 Values are not just bold statements that hang on the wall but ingrained into every interaction and communication that happens in the company culture, both internally and externally.

 When a company acts on its values, it hires new recruits by its values, determines goals by its values, and even rewards people by its values.
 All company cultures should ultimately be values-driven.